Geographical Peer Matching for P2P Energy Sharing: Efficient Peer Matching Algorithms

-We describe in this section algorithms that produce a solution (\ie{} a hypergraph matching) to the GPM problem (defined in~\S~\ref{subsec:pb_abstraction}).
-The input of the matching problem is a bipartite graph based on prosumers location as defined in~\S~\ref{subsec:p2phypergraph}.
+We describe in this section algorithms that produce a solution (\ie{} a hypergraph matching) to the GPM problem with the input of the matching problem being a bipartite graph based on end-users location (as defined in~\S~\ref{subsec:pb_abstraction}).
 We first present three algorithms: \textit{Round Robin}, \textit{Single Pass} and \textit{Classic Greedy} in \S~\ref{sec:algo_templates}, then explain in \S~\ref{subsec:weights} how to instantiate them using different weight functions.
-We analyse in \S~\ref{subsec:timecomplexity} the time-complexity of the matching procedures; we note the weight function is constant in this analysis.
-Dealing with the latter, for each algorithm and weight function, we provide an asymptotic analysis of the number of time that weights are required to be computed in order to produce the solution in \S~\ref{subsec:weights}.
-Note, to reduce the search space, we have restrained hyperedges to contain exactly one member of the set $P$ (a prosumer in our context) but the algorithms can be easily adapted if this constraint is lifted.
+We analyze here the time-complexity of the introduced matching procedures; we note the weight function is constant in this analysis.
+Dealing with the latter, for each algorithm and weight function, we provide an asymptotic analysis of the number of weight computations in order to produce the solution in \S~\ref{subsec:weights}.
+Recall that following \S~\ref{subsec:peer_matching}, in order to reduce the search space, we have restrained hyperedges to contain exactly one member of the set $P$ (a prosumer in our context) but the algorithms can be easily adapted if this constraint is lifted.